|Date of Birth||July 28, 1881|

 Captain Philip McRitchie, MC, was born on 28 July 1881 in Cape Breton, Nova Scotia, the son of Donald McRitchie and Anna McLeod.
 He was one of at least twelve children, seven boys and five girls, born between 1861 and 1881.
 By the 1890s his family had moved to the town of Rat Portage (later called Kenora), which was on Lake of the Woods in northwestern Ontario.
 At the time of the 1901 census Donald was working as a boat builder, three of his sons were captains on steamboats and Philip, age 19, was a bookkeeper.

-Philip attended medical school and when the next census was taken in the spring of 1911 he was working as a doctor in Delisle, Saskatchewan.
+Philip attended medical school at the University of Manitoba in Winnipeg, graduating as a doctor in 1907.
+When the next census was taken in the spring of 1911 he was working as a doctor in Delisle, Saskatchewan.
 The war started in August 1914 and he was one of the early volunteers, signing up in England with the Royal Army Medical Corps.
 In April 1915 the London Gazette announced his promotion from Lieutenant to Captain.
 He was serving with the 26th (3rd Wessex) Field Ambulance at the time.
 His ambulance unit was part of the British army’s 8th Infantry Division, which had been organized in October 1914 and sent to France in early November.

 Philip’s parents both passed away in Kenora in 1917, his father on 11 October and his mother just three days later.
 A double funeral was held on 15 October and they are buried in Lake of the Woods Cemetery in Kenora.
 Philip was still in France at the time and two of his brothers, Roderick and John, were serving overseas with the Inland Water Transport section of the Royal Engineers.
 John was in Mesopotamia that fall and when he became ill in December 1917 he recovered in a British military hospital in Basra.
 Around that same time Philip was awarded the Military Cross and it was reported in the London Gazette on 18 January 1918.